skippyr/river-dreams/README.md

 					<p>If you installed <code>git</code>, this command will do the trick:</p>
 					<pre><code>git clone --depth=1 https://github.com/skippyr/river_dreams ${ZSH_CUSTOM:-${HOME}/.oh-my-zsh/custom}/themes/river_dreams</code></pre>
 					<p>This command will clone this repository to the required directory.
 The flag <code>--depth</code> with value <code>1</code> specifies to <code>git</code> that you only want to download the last commit, instead of the whole commit tree as it does by default.</p>
 					<p>If you did not install <code>git</code>, you can download the repository from its page on GitHub.
 Just access the page of the project there, then click on the button labeled <code>Code</code> on the top of the page, then click on the button labeled <code>Download ZIP</code> that will be in the floating menu that appears.
-This will download a ZIP file, you just have to unzip it in the directory you want it to be.</p>
+This will download a ZIP file, you just have to unzip it in the same directory shown in the command.</p>
 					<li>Change the value of the variable <code>ZSH_THEME</code> in the <code>${HOME}/.zshrc</code> file to start River Dreams:</li>
 					<pre><code>ZSH_THEME="river_dreams/river_dreams"</code></pre>
 					<li>Restart your ZSH session.</li>